JustinRoberg/SIEMPractice/ChronicleSearchProject.md

   </Summary>

- In this activity, you used Chronicle to investigate a suspicious domain used in a phishing email.
-Using Chronicle's domain search, you were able to:
+ In this Lab I used Chronicle to:

-- Access threat intelligence reports on the domain
+   * Access threat intelligence reports on the domain

-- Identify the assets that accessed the domain
+   * Identify the assets that accessed the domain

-- Evaluate the HTTP events associated with the domain
+   * Evaluate the HTTP events associated with the domain

-Identify which assets submitted login information to the domain
+   * Identify which assets submitted login information to the domain

-Identify additional domains
+   * Identify additional domains

-After investigation, you determined that the suspicious domain has been involved in phishing campaigns.
-You also determined that multiple assets might have been impacted by the phishing campaign as logs showed that login information was submitted to the suspicious domain via POST requests.
-Finally, you identified two additional domains related to the suspicious domain by examining the resolved IP address.
+After investigating the suspicious domain, I determined that it was involved in phishing campaigns.
+I also determined via Post requests to the domain, that login information had been submitted to the domain.
+I also identified two domains that were also related to the domain that I was investigating.

 </Details>